Zack Short Player Props: Tigers vs. Rangers

 Zack Short At The Plate

-- Short is batting .303 with a double, three home runs and six walks.
+- Short is hitting .278 with a double, three home runs and six walks.

-- Looking at the 16 games he has played this season, he's went deep in three of them (18.8%), and in 7.7% of his trips to the dish.
+- In 17.6% of his games this season, he has homered, and 7.1% of his trips to the plate.

-- Short has driven home a run in four games this year (25.0%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on one occasion..
+- Short has picked up an RBI in 23.5% of his games this season, with two or more RBI in 17.6% of his games.
+He has also plated three or more runs in one contest.

-- In six of 16 games this year, he has scored, including multiple runs once.
+- In six of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.